odysseyindia/odyssey-tours/content/english/tim/itineraries/india-north-and-south/_index.md

           /destinations/india/states/kerala/cities/mararikulam/excursions/transfer-from-hotel-to-kochi-airport/
         title: Transfer from your hotel to Kochi's international airport
         content: >-
-          Today, you drive to Kochi's airport, to connect with your onward flight
+          Today, you drive to Kochi’s airport, to connect with your onward flight
         date: ''
         etd: ''